 Ethereal guardians of summer gardens, parks and parking lots.
 Undiscriminating.
 I’ve even known them to stand gorgeously outside the dry cleaners, lending an air of nobility and charm to an otherwise nondescript neighborhood.
 Agapanthus from agape.
 The flower of love.

 The ancient Greeks knew there are at least as many kinds of love as there are directions on the Earth.
 There is eros for instance, love that flies on a trickster deity’s arrow tip, generating all manner of mischief and delight.
+There is storge, the instinctual love that binds parents and offspring together be you penguin, person, orca, or otter.
 And there is philia, love like a hearthfire that draws minds close around the warming glow of friendship.
 But agape is love that drops your jaw, makes you stand agaping.

 Agape is love without reservation.
 Monsoon love, juggernaut love, love that cannot be staunched like a wound or undone like a hairdo.
 Love that cannot be pulled like a plug, diverted like traffic, dammed like a river because its beginningless quality is suffused without end in everything.
 Agape is the Infinite’s love for the finite — and vice versa.

-Does the symmetry of that astound you?
+Does the asymmetry of that astound you?
 Then we are a pair.
-Our unsuspected birthright– to stand on this small ledge of life and love on equal footing with Eternity.
+Our unsuspected birthright– to balance on this small ledge of life and love on equal footing with Eternity.
 Why were we not properly informed?
 And who will answer for the sins of omission?

 But wait– Look!
 Summer’s chariot hurtles across the sky.
 Purple bobble headed flowers recite old poems with perfect enunciation in scriptless tongues.
 The seasons are a floral tradition, an oral tradition, perennial and precise.
 They whisper in our ears a thousand times a thousand times a day withholding nothing.